BrixIA/Brixia-score-COVID-19/README.md

 ###  Data

-   - BrixIA COVID-19 dataset: access conditions and term of use are reported on the dataset website (stay tuned).
+   - BrixIA COVID-19 dataset: access conditions and term of use are reported on the [dataset website](https://brixia.github.io/#get-the-data).
    - Pulic Cohen dataset: Each image has license specified in the original file by [Cohen's repository](https://github.com/ieee8023/covid-chestxray-dataset) file.
 Including Apache 2.0, CC BY-NC-SA 4.0, CC BY 4.0.
 There are additional 7 images from Brescia under a CC BY-NC-SA 4.0 license.
    - Brixia-score annotations for the pulic Cohen's dataset are released under a CC BY-NC-SA 4.0 license.